Tangible Personal Property

 Online Filing

 The Montgomery County Assessor of Property began offering an online filing option for Personal Property schedules beginning in 2020.
 Online filing is not mandatory, so you may still file a paper schedule if you prefer.
 If you choose to file your Personal Property schedule online, you will find your unique business login information in the upper right hand corner of the printed schedule that was mailed to you.
+Login information changes yearly.

 Reporting

 Not later than February 1st each year, the Assessor of Property is required to furnish each applicable business in the county with a schedule for listing all of their tangible personal property.
 Those business owners (or agents) must complete and return those forms to the Assessor of Property Office no later than March 1st.
+Not receiving a schedule does not relieve your responsibility of filing.

 In many cases, for an existing business, this simply involves listing the equipment acquired or disposed of during the previous year, so that it may be added to or removed from the schedule already on file.
 This is a self-reporting process and is subject to audit for verification.